A System Model: ACME B2B Reseller Platform

 2. Development was blocked.

-In spite of my previous product definition experiences (see the “Amazon Kindle eReader OOBE” use case) I fell into the trap of delivering detailed screens and flows which quickly became the formal plans of record.
-After every product review I fixed mistakes, added new requirements, created, updated, and discarded dozens of ever-more complicated screens and functional flows in an attempt to get things “right”.
+In spite of my previous product definition experiences (see Amazon Kindle eReader OOBE▸) I fell into the trap of delivering detailed screens and flows as quickly as possible.
+These became the formal plans of record.
+After every product review I fixed mistakes, added new requirements, created, updated, and discarded dozens of ever-more complicated screens and functional flows in an attempt to get things “right”—the magic moment Development would be unblocked.

 It took one particular issue to make the scope of our ignorance clear.

-The working product plan had been to simply extend existing ACME B2C functionality to support resellers.
+The plan had been to simply extend existing ACME B2C functionality to support resellers.
 The B2C platform had no customer accounts—all sales were basically guest checkouts.
 We assumed reseller B2B sales could also be conducted as guest checkouts.
 Development had done significant work on the reseller shopping cart feature when we found out that reseller guest check outs were impossible and reseller accounts were mandatory.

 All of these processes had to be accommodated in the B2B sales flow.